index986/woa-pong/guide/status.md

 # Running Windows on the Nothing Phone (2)

 ## Project Status
-Most things work, flashlight does not yet work but it might be functional soon.
+Most things are fooked cuz no pep, drivers, lack of knowledge

 #### Features
 - [ ] Audio